-The Florida Department of Environmental Protection performed Source Water Assessments on GRU's system in 2018.
+The Florida Department of Environmental Protection performed Source Water Assessments on GRU's system in 2019.
 The assessments were conducted to provide information about any potential sources of contamination within a five-year ground water travel time around each well.
 The ground water system is considered to be at low risk.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program Web site at www.dep.state.fl.us/swapp.
-City Commission.
+GRU is a municipally-owned utility, governed by the Gainesville City Commission.
 The commission meets at City Hall, 200 East University Avenue, Gainesville, FL, on the first and third Thursday of every month.

-Drop Saver Poster Winner Laura H. Ms. Paxson Senior, Gainesville High School
+Drop Saver Poster

+Rosie G. Ms. Paxson Gainesville High School